 WHY: The LF Program experienced the value of guidebooks during the Alaska FBFM calibration workshop (Alaska guidebook).
-The FBFM guidebook database will improve remap and enhance future data product updates.
-It may also be useful for other purposes such as site-specific project planning.
-The primary focus will be the conterminous U.S. Hawaii and U.S. affiliated insular areas may be included later.
-LF hosted a workshop on the guidebook database at the International Association of Wildland Fire conference in Portland, April 11, 2016.
-Watch the LF website, bulletins, and postcards for webinar announcements.
-Contact us to be included on the invitation list for future workshops.
+Feedback will improve LF Remap and enhance future data product updates.
+Watch the LF website, bulletins, and postcards for new information.
+Contact us to be included on the invitation list for future information workshops.

 WHO: Dr. Wendel Hann of the Wildland Fire Research Development and Applications-Fuels and Fire Ecology, University of Idaho Unit ( email@example.com )